History of the Copa Libertadores: The dawn to the Copa Libertadores

 The roots of the competition had existed for a long while the South American spirit of competition at club level was present since the beginning of the century.
 During the 1930s and 1940s, Argentinean and Uruguayan clubs vied for the Copa Ricardo Aldao between their respective champions rotating the location of the final every a year Buenos Aires and Montevideo.
 The delegates of Colo-Colo, after years of insistence, managed to push CONMEBOL into creating the first continental tournament.

 The "Campeonato Sudamericano de Campeones" became the first "prototype" and it was successfully played in 1948; Vasco da Gama won the competition played entirely in Santiago, Chile.
 The 1948 South American tournament impulsed, in continent-wide reach, the "champions cup" model, resulting in the creation of the European Cup in 1955, as confirmed by Jacques Ferran (one of the "founding fathers" of the European Cup), in a 2015 interview to a Brazilian TV sports program.
+The connection between the 1948 competition and the Copa Libertadores was recognised by Conmebol with the participation of Vasco da Gama in the 1997 Supercopa Libertadores, a Conmebol competition that accepted the participation of Copa Libertadores winners only, and the 1948 championship is referred to at the Conmebol website as the competition that, 12 years later, would become the Copa Libertadores.

 Another continental competition held prior to Copa Libertadores was the "Copa do Atlântico" organized by three bodies, Argentine, Brazilian and Uruguayan Associations, with five teams from each of them taking part of the tournament.
 The cup had only one edition in 1956, with no champion crowned after Boca Juniors and Corinthians qualified to the finals.
 The match had been scheduled for July 19 but it was never played.